 This one year picture of Roles and Goals is a bit more detailed than your purpose vision, which is a lifetime vision.

 Remember the jigsaw puzzle analogy?
 The purpose is the centre of your jigsaw puzzle and the roles and goals the corners.
+This will help you in achieving Mind Mapping your Roles and Goals.

 Now that you understand how goals fit in with the various roles you have to play in your life, you can have a look at goal setting in more detail.